malanbos/malanbos/README.md

 - 👋 Hi, I’m @malanbos
 - 👀 I’m interested in automating processes
-- 🌱 I’m currently learning Python in order to automate processes in the Pharma industry.
+- 🌱 I’m currently learning Python in order to automate processes in the Pharma industry
-- 💞️ I’m looking to collaborate on projects that enhance data flow and automation.
+- 💞️ I’m looking to collaborate on projects that enhance data flow and automation
 - 📫 How to reach me: send me a mail on malanbos@gmail.com

 <!---